robert17/iotf-rtd/docs/applications/mqtt.rst

 -  Publish to topic iot-2/type/**device\_type**/id/**device\_id**/evt/**event\_id**/fmt/**format\_string**

 .. tip:: You may have a number of devices that are already generating bespoke data
-    that you wish to send to IoTF.
-One way to get that data into the service would be to write an application that processes the data and publishes it to IoTF.
+    that you wish to send to the IoT Platform.
+One way to get that data into the service would be to write an application that processes the data and publishes it to the IoT Platform.

 Publishing device commands